The volume litigation in the UK is set to expand at a significant pace due to the growing range of options to fund cases.

 More flexible fee arrangement for lawyers will also enable more claims to be run.
 The current regime, whilst going some way to giving greater flexibility in laywers’ fee retainers, could benefit from further relaxation.

 We are moving into a new era.
 More cases are going to be pursued and legal remedies are not going to be solely the preserve of those with very deep pockets.
-As one expert said, litigation is a risk and reward calculation.
+As one of our experts said this week, litigation is a risk and reward calculation.
 The toolkit for claimants has become more flexible and forceful.
 That will certainly send a strong message to those who believe that protracting disputes and ‘toughing it out’ will win the day.

-Georgina Squire is head of dispute resolution at UK-based law firm Rosling King
+Georgina Squire is Head of dispute resolution at Rosling King LLP, a UK-based law firm